-Attract Top Talent by Becoming a Client of Choice
+Attract and Retain Top Talent by Becoming a Client of Choice

-Our Client of Choice report, the third report in its series, explores the key motivations and drivers of the 7.4 million Americans working as full-time independent professionals.
+Our Client of Choice report, the fourth in its series, explores the key motivations and drivers of the 7.6 million Americans currently working full time as independent professionals.

 The report examines how companies should structure policies, procedures, and engagement practices to be successful in attracting, engaging, and retaining top independent professional talent.